Current Research Grants/Projects

 Funding body:

-VolkswagenStiftungExternal link (Momentum-Förderung) von 2023 bis 2027, PI: Prof. Dr. Rouwen Cañal Bruland, Friedrich-Schiller-Universität Jena.
+VolkswagenStiftungExternal link (Momentum-Förderung) from June 2024 until May 2028, PI: Prof. Dr. Rouwen Cañal Bruland, Friedrich-Schiller-Universität Jena.

 __________